pritam125x/Trial/README.md

 # Trial
-This is just a trial purpose.
+This is just for trial purpose.